JNWH8686/Arch-Linux-Install/index.md

 ## 6. Mounting the File System and Enabling the Swap Partition

 ```
 (Pay attention to the order and /mnt vs /mnt/boot.
-This is likely the cause of the failure in the first attempt.)
+This is likely the cause of the failure of my first attempt.)
 # mount /dev/sda3 /mnt
 # mount --mkdir /dev/sda1 /mnt/boot
 # swapon /dev/sda2